 Questions regarding the amount and payment of fees and refunds should be directed to the Cashier's Office.
 Verbal misinformation is not grounds for a waiver of a regulation.
 Please refer to Banner Web for payment deadlines.
 Registration is not complete until all fees have been paid.
 Fees may be paid by cash, check, money order, MasterCard, Visa, or Discover.
 Tuition and other fees are subject to change without notice.

 TUITION AND FEES:

-GA Resident: \$89/credit hour US Resident: \$178/credit hour
+GA Resident: \$89/per semester credit hour US Resident: \$178/per semester credit hour

-Non-Resident (Not US born or US naturalized citizen): \$356/credit hour format.
+Non-Resident (Not US born or US naturalized citizen): \$356/per semester credit hour

 Non-Refundable Application Fee: \$25